Pierre-He/CbrnAlert/README.md

  "xml2js":"0.6.2"
  }
 ```
-remember to use "npm update" if you change the overrides later.
+Remember to use "npm update" if you change the overrides later.
 This will get rid of critical and leave with "request *" vulnerability that 3 others modules depends on.
 I have yet to find a solution for this.